fakeneuron/CalenBooker/README.md

 #### Long-Term Implementations (Complex)

 - **Self-Scheduling for Clients**
-  - Build a public booking page where clients can schedule meetings directly, reducing business workload.
+  - Build a public booking page where clients can schedule appointments directly, reducing business workload.
 - **Multi-Employee Scheduling**
-  - Enable meeting assignments to specific staff members for team-based operations.
+  - Enable appointment assignments to specific staff members for team-based operations.
 - **Analytics Dashboard**
-  - Create a dashboard in `Dashboard.js` to display meeting statistics (e.g., bookings per week, client retention).
+  - Create a dashboard in `Dashboard.js` to display appointment statistics (e.g., bookings per week, client retention).
 - **Client Portal**
   - Develop a client login system to view and manage bookings, enhancing client engagement.
-- **Recurring Meetings**
+- **Recurring Appointments**
-  - Allow scheduling of recurring meetings (e.g., weekly sessions) in `MeetingScheduler.js`.
+  - Allow scheduling of recurring appointments (e.g., weekly sessions) in `AppointmentScheduler.js`.
 - **Availability Calendar**
-  - Add a calendar view in `MeetingScheduler.js` showing open slots based on business availability.
+  - Add a calendar view in `AppointmentScheduler.js` showing open slots based on business availability.
 - **Two-Factor Authentication (2FA)**
   - Implement 2FA for business accounts to bolster security.
 - **Data Export Options**
-  - Add functionality to export meetings and client data (e.g., CSV, PDF) for reporting purposes.
+  - Add functionality to export appointments and client data (e.g., CSV, PDF) for reporting purposes.
 - **Advanced Filtering and Sorting**
-  - Enhance `MeetingsTable.js` with filters (e.g., date range, status) and multi-column sorting.
+  - Enhance `AppointmentsTable.js` with filters (e.g., date range, status) and multi-column sorting.
 - **Calendar App Integrations**
   - Expand integrations to include Apple Calendar and other platforms beyond Google/Outlook.
 - **Enterprise-Level Security Audits**
   - Conduct regular security audits, encrypt sensitive data, and ensure compliance with privacy regulations (e.g., GDPR, CCPA).
 - **Custom Service Types in Business Profile**
-  - Allow businesses to define their own service types in `BusinessProfile.js`, stored in the `business_profile` table, and dynamically populate the `MeetingScheduler.js` dropdown with these options.
+  - Allow businesses to define their own service types in `BusinessProfile.js`, stored in the `business_profile` table, and dynamically populate the `AppointmentScheduler.js` dropdown with these options.
 - **Client Confirmation Workflow**
   - Enhance appointment scheduling to default to "Pending," send an email to the client with details and links to confirm or cancel, updating the `status` based on client action; requires email integration and backend updates.
-- **Nomenclature Refactoring**
-  - Replace "Meeting" with "Appointment" across frontend files (e.g., rename `MeetingScheduler.js` to `AppointmentScheduler.js`, update UI text), README.md, and optionally Supabase table names for consistency.